Michael Leinert: The Spohr Society of the United States

 Together with Susan Owen-Leinert he founded the Spohr Society of the United States of America and edited the first complete and critical edition of Louis Spohr’s Lieder in 12 vols. with the publisher Dohr in Cologne, Germany.

-Leinert has taught as a guest professor of opera history and opera literature and drama at the universities of Bremen, Braunschweig, Hamburg and Munich.
-At Robert-Schumann-Hochschule Düsseldorf he gave lessons in stage direction for the opera department.
+Leinert has taught as a guest professor of opera history and opera literature and drama at the University of Bremen, TU Braunschweig, the University of Hamburg, and LMU Munich.
+At Robert Schumann Hochschule in Düsseldorf, he gave lessons in stage direction for the opera department.
 He was one of the directors of the Memphis Opera & Song Academy at the University of Memphis, Tennessee, US, his wife's summer academy for singers.

 The Chamber Opera of Memphis

-Leinert was the artistic director of several Studios for Contemporary Experimental Music Theatre in Germany, for example in Kiel, where he was also the director of "Musica nova" (1970 - 1974); later in Braunschweig, Coburg, at the Hamburgische Staatsoper (Opera stabile), at the Bayerische Staatsoper Munich (together with Walter Haupt) and in Bremen.
+Leinert was the artistic director of several Studios for Contemporary Experimental Music Theatre in Germany, for example in Kiel, where he was also the director of "Musica nova" (1970–1974); later in Braunschweig, Coburg, at the Hamburg State Opera (Opera stabile), at the Bavarian State Opera in Munich (together with Walter Haupt) and in Bremen.
 In Memphis, Tennessee, he founded together with his wife, Susan Owen-Leinert, the Chamber Opera of Memphis, a forum for contemporary Music Theater.